LittleGreenViper/LGV_Cleantime/README.md

     github "LittleGreenViper/LGV_Cleantime"

-Once the module has been imported, you canb either build the library, and import the module (as above), or you can directly add the files to your project, by going into the `Carthage/Checkouts/LGV_Cleantime/Sources/LGV_Cleantime` directory, and adding the two files, therein, to your project.
+Once the module has been imported, you can either build the library, and import the module (as above), or you can directly add the files to your project, by going into the `Carthage/Checkouts/LGV_Cleantime/Sources/LGV_Cleantime` directory, and adding the two files, therein, to your project.
 Note that if you do this, you do not `import` the module.

 ### Directly From GitHub